Moving Up From CanSkate to Preliminary

 Intro to Prelim will offer rotating group lessons conducted by multiple club coaches for the entire 60 minute session (30 minutes x 2 groups).
 Groups will be arranged by skating level and are geared towards first year preliminary skaters.
 This option may be of interest to skaters who are new to preliminary and do not wish to start with private coaching immediately, for those who do not want private coaching every session, or for those easing in by "bridging" from learn-to-skate to learn-to-figure-skate.
 If you register for Option 1: Intro to Prelim and wish to switch for Option 2: Regular Preliminary mid-season, a $50 admin fee will apply and you will be refunded a pro-rated amount.

-Note: Skaters should only participate in the Intro to Preliminary program for their first season at this level.
+Note: Skaters should only participate in the Intro to Preliminary program for their first year at this level.
 After the first season, registration in regular Preliminary and supplemented with a private coach is strongly recommended.

 Option 2: Regular Preliminary (CanSkate 6 - STAR 2)